 In 2019, AVEK, APFI and Aalto University published the Ekosetti guidebook, which describes in practical terms how to reduce the environmental footprint of audiovisual productions.

-The Finnish Lapland Film Commission has produced its own guidebook to filming taking place in Lapland.
+The Finnish Lapland Film Commission has produced its own guidebook for productions filming in Lapland.

 Ecology in cinemas